Backyard Barbecue Essentials

 - How often will you be using the grill?
 (Bonus question: Will you be transporting the grill with you to events?)

-- Do you want gas or charcoal?
+- Do you want a gas grill or a charcoal grill?
 Charcoal requires a little more work and prep in advance, so I lean toward gas.

 Consider these questions, then peruse your options before making a decision.